amandasystems/oopsla-artefact/Artefact Overview.md

 - our Parikh image constraint instances used to evaluate Catra and nuXmv (available as `parikh-plus.zip` or at `~/parikh-plus/` in the VM.
 - relevant parts of the SMT-COMP benchmark set
 - scripts to execute Ostrich-Catra on SMT-COMP on the StarExec cluster
+- scripts to execute Catra itself (using the baseline backend) on the StarExec cluster

 **Note**: the VM contains nuXmv, available under a proprietary license for non-commercial use.
 We believe that evaluating the artefact constitutes non-commercial, research use but nonetheless advise discretion.